Effective Date: June 30, 2020

 - You may determine whether certain information about you will be visible to others by navigating to "Account & Settings" on our website and editing your options under "Privacy"

-You may update or correct information about you or deactivate your account at any time by logging into your account and editing your profile.
+You may deactivate your account at any time by contacting email@example.com.
 Even after you deactivate your account, we may retain certain information as required by law, for legitimate business purposes or to protect member safety.
 If your account is deactivated, Couchsurfing will provide access to the data associated with the deactivated account upon receipt of the required legal documentation.

 Location Information via Mobile Device